HeikkiLu/micromanagement/README.md

 # Task Manager
-This app lets you record your tasks to google calendar.
+This app lets you record your ongoing tasks to google calendar.

 ![Micromanagement Demo](micromanagement.gif)